filecoin-project/lotus/documentation/en/api-v1-unstable-methods.md

 ## Get

-### GetActorEvents
+### GetActorEventsRaw
-GetActorEvents returns all user-programmed and built-in actor events that match the given filter.
+GetActorEventsRaw returns all user-programmed and built-in actor events that match the given filter.
 This is a request/response API.
 Results available from this API may be limited by the MaxFilterResults and MaxFilterHeightRange